All about the Spongy moth (formerly known as the European Gypsy moth)

 4. Moth stage - around mid-July to mid-August - The shortest stage , focus on other stages 1-3 above.

-Photo: LDD moth cocoons after pupae emergence
+Photo: Spongy moth cocoons after pupae emergence

-About the female LDD moth
+About the female Spongy moth

-About the male LDD moth
+About the male Spongy moth

 The male moth is brown in colour with darker brown zig zagging lines horizontally across their wings.
 The male moth is smaller than the female and has a wingspan of 35 - 40mm.
 Only male moths can fly.